 POLICY ON PUBLIC ACCESS TO COMPUTERS & THE INTERNET

-However, the Library has no control over the information available on the Internet and cannot be held responsible for its content or quality.
-Internet resources are not subject to the selection criteria established in the Library's Collection Development Policy and users might access materials they find offensive, or which may be inaccurate, incomplete, out-of-date or illegal.
+The Library does not monitor nor control information available on the internet.
+Users may access materials they find offensive, or which may be inaccurate, incomplete, out-of-date or illegal.
 Patrons using a credit card on the Library computers do so at their own risk; the Library will not be responsible for any problems that may result.

 TERMS AND CONDITIONS OF USE